 You may be surrounded completely by water, but you need something to drink while you’re fishing.
 People suffering from COPD are especially prone to dehydration due to poor functioning organs from low blood oxygen levels.
 Take a cooler with you and pack at least a bottle of water for every hour you will be outside.

 It’s likely that you will have to do some walking to get to your fishing spot, and with lung disease, this can mean difficult physical activity.
 Just pack the gear you need, which means you can leave the tackle box in the car.

 Anytime you go fishing, there will be down time in between the catches.
 This makes for a great chance to practice your breathing exercises.
 These exercises can help improve your lung function and fight the progression of your lung disease.

 Stay on Dry Land

 It may be tempting to go out on a boat, but that puts you farther from your transportation and healthcare if an emergency was to happen.
 For those suffering from earlier stages of lung disease, this may not be an issue, but this is definitely an area where the saying, “better safe than sorry” holds significant meaning.

 Depending on what you’re fishing for, many fish provide great nutritional value for people with COPD.
 Some are oxygen rich while others provide needed nutrients to promote healthy blood flow.
 Both of these benefits are key to improving health.

 With an incurable disease like COPD, it’s usually up to patients to find alternative treatment options if they want to venture beyond the traditional treatments of medications and supplemental oxygen.
-Stem cell therapy utilizes the natural healing ability of the patient’s own body.
-If you or a loved one is interested in finding out more about stem cell therapy for lung disease, contact the Lung Institute by calling (800) 729-3065 today.
+Cellular therapy utilizes the natural healing ability of the patient’s own body.
+If you or a loved one is interested in finding out more about cellular therapy for lung disease, contact the Lung Institute by calling (800) 729-3065 today.